microsoft/live-share/docs/use/vscode.md

 2. **Click on the invite link / open the invite in your browser**

-    Simply open (or re-open) the invite link in a browser.
-Note: If you have not yet installed the Live Share extension, you'll be prompted to do so at this point and be presented with links to the extension marketplace.
-Install the extension and restart your tool and browser.
+    Now, simply open (or re-open) the invite link in a browser.

+    > **Note**: If you have not yet installed the Live Share extension, you'll be presented with links to the extension marketplace.
+Install the extension and restart your tool and retry.

-    You should be notified that your browser wants to launching a Visual Studio Live Share enabled tool.
-Accept this and a new window for your tool will launch and connect you to the session.
+    You should be notified that the browser wants to launch a Live Share enabled tool.
+If you let it launch your selected tool, you'll be connected to the collaboration session once it starts.

     ![Join page](../media/join-page.png)

-    If the host is offline or has ended the collaboration session before you joined, you'll see a message to this effect instead.
+    If the host is offline, you'll be notified at this point instead.
 You can then contact the host and ask them to share again.

     > **Note:** Be sure you've **started the tool at least once** after installing the Visual Studio Live Share extension and allowed the installation to finish before opening/re-opening the invite page.
 Still having trouble?
 See [join manually](#join-manually).